mstrens/Hot_wire/README.md

 # Hot_wire

+This application runs on a PC and allows to control a CNC 4 axis hot wire in order to cut e.g. wings in foam.

 This application is writen in Python 3 (and uses some Python packages) .
 So, it is supposed to run on Windows, Linux and Mac

-It runs on a PC and allows to control a CNC 4 axis hot wire in order to cut e.g. wings.
+It uses a graphical user interface si is quite easy to use.

-The CNC has to run a 4 axis version of GRBL version 1.1 The easiest solution for running GRBL is to use an arduino mega combined with a RAMP 1.x board.
+The CNC has to run a 4 axis version of GRBL version 1.1 The easiest/cheapest solution for running GRBL is to use an arduino mega combined with a RAMP 1.x board.
 A GRBL version running on this hardware is in the folder.
 It is a fork from GRBL made by ???

 An alternative could be to use a version of GRBL running a STM32F103 (blue pill).
-This can be connected to a RAMP 1.x or directly to drivers like TB6600
+This can be connected to a RAMP 1.x or directly to drivers like TB6600.
+Such a GRBL version is available on this Github site.

 In this python application you can
 - define the characteristics of your table (dimension, speed, com port, baudrate, ...)